dotnet/AspNetCore.Docs/aspnetcore/includes/js-collocation.md

   `_content/{PACKAGE ID}/{PATH}/{PAGE, VIEW, OR COMPONENT}.{EXTENSION}.js`

   * The `{PACKAGE ID}` placeholder is the RCL's package identifier (or library name for a class library referenced by the app).
   * The `{PATH}` placeholder is the path to the page, view, or component.
-If a Razor component is located at the root of the RCL, the path segment isn't included.
+If a Blazor component is located at the root of the RCL, the path segment isn't included.
   * The `{PAGE, VIEW, OR COMPONENT}` placeholder is the page, view, or component.
   * The `{EXTENSION}` placeholder matches the extension of page, view, or component, either `razor` or `cshtml`.